 - An organization with a current capital grant must wait until that grant is closed before applying for another capital grant.

 - Fiscal sponsors.
 An organization that has an open OBT grant on which it serves as the fiscal sponsor for another program may apply for another grant for its own activities.
-Learn more about fiscal sponsorships.
+(Note that OBT no longer makes fiscal sponsorship grants.)

 - Serving a different region.
 An organization with an open Otto Bremer Trust grant to serve one region is typically eligible to apply for another grant to serve a different region.

 Call with questions